phamngoctan/java-playground/README.md

 ## Thread deadlock
 Don't run it on any online IDE.
 Just run it on our local machine.
 To trace the deadlock, we can use JMC (java mission control) or JVisualVM in bin folder of our JDK installation.

+# Miscellaneous
+## Bit's complement
+### Ones' complement
+How to calculate the binary of a number into it's ones' complement
+It is the same like positive number, but use the first bit to mark the number is negative or not.
+ - If the first number is 1, it is negative.
+ - If it is 0, it is positive.

+### Two's complement
+How to calculate the binary of a number into it's twos' complement
+Reverse all its bits, then plus 1 to the result of the previous reverse step